With the country now in lockdown level one, many offices have reopened and their employees are back in their normal working routines.

 - Arm garden beams while you are indoors.

 - Keep a panic button with you at all times.

 - Test your alarm and panic buttons regularly.

-- Have a good relationship with neighbours as they can be your eyes and ears when you are not home.
+- Have a good relationship with neighbors as they can be your eyes and ears when you are not home.

 - Join a suburb Whatsapp group to learn about crime trends in your area.

-- Support your local CPF and neighbourhood watch.
+- Support your local CPF and neighborhood watch.

 - Be on the lookout for suspicious persons and vehicles you know don’t belong in your suburb and report these to your private security provider or the police.